ZhenyingZhu/StudyNotes/AIAndData.md

 Skills: wrap up common operations

-- Selecting skills can be messy
+- Selecting skills can be messy.
+Need to make it clear which skill can handle what and cannot handle what
 - Let AI access UI is still not a success
 - Does it only cost $30 per day?
 - Switch models for different types of questions